GONORRHEA

 How can gonorrhea be prevented?

-Latex condoms, when used consistently and correctly, can reduce the risk of transmission of gonorrhea 22.
+Latex condoms, when used consistently and correctly, can reduce the risk of transmission of gonorrhea.
 The surest way to avoid transmission of gonorrhea or other STDs is to abstain from vaginal, anal, and oral sex, or to be in a long-term mutually monogamous relationship with a partner who has been tested and is known to be uninfected.
-But honestly, let's get real, how many people on earth can do that?
-So guys, get tested as often as every 3 months if you have more than 1 sexual partners.
+But honestly, let's get real, how many people on Earth can do that?
+So guys, get tested as often as every 3 months if you have more than 1 sexual partner.

 All PULSE Clinics in Thailand provide the most comprehensive PCR Tests for 28 infections to give you peace of mind and fast treatment